 - Local News

-Arrests made by Madison County law enforcement on Sunday, based on Madison County Jail records.
+- Arrest Log: Dec.
+4 Arrests made by Madison County law enforcement on Monday and Tuesday, based on Madison County Jail records.

 - More Local News Headlines